profitphil/Qubic-game-hub-proposal/README.md

 ## C. Engaging with Others (Community and Competition)
 Players can check **live leaderboards** to see how they stack up against others, creating healthy competition.

-Special events and seasonal contests—sometimes linked to **charity donations**—add even more reasons to stay engaged.
+Special events and seasonal contests add even more reasons to stay engaged.

-All rewards and rankings are powered transparently by **smart contracts**, so players always know the system is fair.
+All rewards and rankings are powered transparently by smart contract, so players always know the system is fair.

 ---

-## D. Tracking Rewards and Progress (Transparency)
+## D. Tracking Rewards and Progress
 Within the app, players see:
 - Current token balances
 - Reward history updated in real time